From Stone to 3D: A Brief History and Evolution of Puzzles

 8.3.
 The Role of the “Puzzle Shop”

-For lovers of these challenges, the Puzzle Shop is a privileged meeting point, whether online or in-store.
+For lovers of these challenges, the Puzzle Shop is a privileged meeting place, whether online or in-store.
 Here, you can find:

 Classic puzzles from different brands.